peterwwillis/devopsyoga-content/methods/index.md

 #### The second way: [Amplifying Feedback Loops][3]

+From Gene Kim:

+> The Second Way is about creating the right to left feedback loops.
+The goal of almost any process improvement initiative is to shorten and amplify feedback loops so necessary corrections can be continually made.
+>
+> The outcomes of the Second Way include understanding and responding to all customers, internal and external, shortening and amplifying all feedback loops, and embedding knowledge where we need it.

-Amplifying and shortening feedback loops such that corrections can be made fast and continuously.
+Summarised: Amplifying and shortening feedback loops such that corrections can be made fast and continuously.
 Also known as the "right to left" flow.

 Three principles:
 1. Velocity of a correction in the flow is essential.